pelegs/archsay/README.md

 ```
 $ archsay="fortune | cowsay -n -f arch | lolcat -h $(( rand48(seed) )) -v $(( rand48(seed) ))"
 ```
+See `archsay.png` for an example of the output.

 The file `arch.cow` should be in `/usr/share/cowsay/cows` for all users to have access to it.